 You should know that if your injury requires immediate attention, it is illegal for a medical practitioner to bill you if they know your injury was work-related.

 Per claim, you will be limited to 24 physical therapy, 24 chiropractic, and 24 occupational therapy visits.
 If your claim is approved, you will most likely have to seek treatment from a doctor who is a member of your employer’s insurance company’s medical provider network.
 If you pay for any treatment out of pocket, keep a record of the date these expenses were incurred, your doctor’s name who suggested the treatment and evidence that you paid the expenses (so that you can receive reimbursement).

-One of our skilled and experienced workers’ compensation attorneys at Berry, Smith & Bartell, a Professional Law Corporation can help you maximize your opportunities to receive 100% of the medical care your treating doctor recommends.
+One of our skilled and experienced workers’ Bakersfield compensation attorneys can help you maximize your opportunities to receive 100% of the medical care your treating doctor recommends.